The Beautiful and Damned: Composition

+Revisions

+Zelda's sketch envisioning the novel's cover.
+The publisher instead used an illustration by W. E. Hill.

-Throughout the winter and spring of 1921–22, Fitzgerald wrote and rewrote various drafts of The Beautiful and Damned.
-He modeled the spoiled characters of Anthony Patch on himself and Gloria Patch on—in his words—the chill-minded selfishness of his wife.
-The novel draws circumstantially on the early years of Fitzgeralds' tempestuous marriage following the meteoric success of the author's first novel This Side of Paradise.
-Fitzgerald divided the work in pre-publication into three major parts: "The Pleasant Absurdity of Things", "The Romantic Bitterness of Things", and "The Ironic Tragedy of Things".
-In the final book form, the novel consists of untitled "books" of three chapters each.
+Throughout the winter and spring of 1921–22, Fitzgerald rewrote various drafts of The Beautiful and Damned.
+He modeled loosely the spoiled characters of Anthony Patch on himself and Gloria Patch on—in his words—the chill-minded selfishness of his helplessly privileged Southern wife.
+During her idle youth, Zelda's wealthy Southern family employed domestic servants, predominantly African-American.
+Accustomed to these black servants catering to and fulfilling her every need, Zelda showed little competence in managing ordinary responsibilities, from money matters to daily tasks.

+Fitzgerald drew on the early years of his disappointing marriage after the meteoric success of the author's first novel This Side of Paradise.
+He divided the manuscript into three major parts: "The Pleasant Absurdity of Things", "The Romantic Bitterness of Things", and "The Ironic Tragedy of Things".
+In final form, the novel consists of untitled "books" of three chapters each.

-Having digested criticisms of his debut novel This Side of Paradise, Fitzgerald sought to improve on the form and construction of his prose and to venture into a new genre of fiction altogether.
-He revised The Beautiful and Damned based on editorial suggestions from his friend Edmund Wilson and his editor Max Perkins.
-While reviewing the manuscript, Perkins praised the noticeable development of Fitzgerald's literary skill.
-Fitzgerald dedicated the novel to the Anglo-Irish writer Shane Leslie, drama critic George Jean Nathan, and his editor Perkins "in appreciation of much literary help and encouragement".
+Fitzgerald revised The Beautiful and Damned based on suggestions from his friend Edmund Wilson and his editor Max Perkins.
+While reviewing the manuscript, Perkins praised the development of Fitzgerald's literary skill.
+Fitzgerald dedicated the novel to the Anglo-Irish writer Shane Leslie, drama critic George Jean Nathan, and his editor Max Perkins in appreciation of their guidance and encouragement.

-While finalizing the novel, Fitzgerald traveled with his wife to Europe, and his agent Harold Ober sold the serialization rights for The Beautiful and Damned to Metropolitan Magazine for $7,000.
+While finalizing the novel, Fitzgerald traveled to Europe with his wife, and his agent Harold Ober sold the novel's serialization rights to Metropolitan magazine for $7,000.
 Metropolitan serialized the chapters from September 1921 to March 1922.
-Shortly before the novel's publication in book form by Charles Scribner's Sons, Zelda Fitzgerald made a sketch in which she envisioned the dust jacket for her husband's novel.
-Her sketch depicted a naked flapper sitting in a cocktail glass.
-The publisher instead used an illustration by W. E. Hill for the dust jacket.
-On March 4, 1922, Scribner's published the book with an initial print run of approximately 20,000 copies, (Note: Mizener 1951, states the novel was published March 3rd, whereas Bruccoli 1981, and Tate 1998, state the novel was published March 4th.) and The Beautiful and Damned sold well enough to warrant additional print runs reaching 50,000 copies.
+Shortly before the novel's publication in book form by Charles Scribner's Sons, Zelda Fitzgerald made a sketch for the dust jacket of her husband's novel depicting a naked flapper sitting in a cocktail glass, but the publisher instead used an illustration by W. E. Hill.
+On March 4, 1922, Scribner's published the book with an initial print run of approximately 20,000 copies, (Note: Mizener 1951 and Gallo 1978, list the novel's publication date as March 3rd, whereas Bruccoli 1981, and Tate 1998, list the publication as March 4th.) and The Beautiful and Damned sold well enough to warrant additional print runs reaching 50,000 copies.